D3Portillo/CMS-like-blog/README.md

 used to show the minified version of the whole content,  <pre>full.md</pre> is the file used to show the whole content , btw you can include links , images, and all markdown stuff you can go to <pre>/blog-content</pre> and create a new file , <pre>/blog-content-title/desc.md</pre>

+> psst, in
-> in <pre>/blog-content-title/desc.md</pre> you add de description of the blog plus an image representing it!  :zap: :boom: :fire:
+> <pre>/blog-content-title/desc.md</pre> you add de description of the blog plus an image representing it!  :zap: :boom: :fire: